hackersanddesigners/ww/README.md

     $ sudo ./server.sh

+You will need some data so run the following (only once).

+    $ mkdir /data

+Create a file called "data" in that directory with text, can be any text.

 In the browser: `https://localhost/index.html` for pi 1, or `http://localhost/index.html` for pi 2.

 Copy changes to the pis.